tdwilliams7/ititest/README.md

 ### Sample Project for Everdays.

+* on mount, will get list of announcements. if there is a name, it will display the name and the picture or a placeholder.

+* redux actions and reducers are in src/store

+* sort by last name will sort by last name, first click a - z, second z - a;

 Set up a github repository for the project, call it izitest

 Initialize a React application using Redux